Skip to content

 My Personal Opinion

 Hungry for Change is a good documentary to see that we don’t need to accredit ourselves to our unhealthy habits.
 We have been taught and manipulated to do wrong.
 I like that it’s not only focussing on personal behavior.
 However, that does not mean there is nothing in the documentary about personal behavior.
 There is.
 You learn how to play the system, how to avoid mistakes.
 It’s simply better for you if you eat healthy, you get happier.
 Not because you’re skinny, don’t get me wrong.
 But because nutritious food just improves your state of mind.
 The documentary Hungry for Change teaches you about the seducing food system, how to play it and how to eat nutritious food.
-Find out more about it, here.
+Find out more about it on the Hungry for Change website.

 Yours sincerely,